-The commands dict will contain the commands that our control mechanism is going to send to the example simulator.
+First we initialize an empty data dict that will contain the set-points that our control mechanism is creating for the models of the example simulator.
 We'll fill this dict in the following loop.
-In that loop, we iterate over all inputs and extract the input values for each agent; so values is a dict containing the current values of all models connected to that agent, e.g., values == {'Model_0': 1}
+We iterate over all agents and extract its input 'val_in'; so values_dict is a dict containing the current values of all models connected to that agent.
+In our example we only allow to connect one model per agent, and fetch its value.

-We now check every input value:
+We now do the actual check:

 '''

-for model_eid, value in values.items():

 if value >= 3:

 delta = -1

 elif value <= -3:

 delta = 1

 else:

 continue

 '''